Skip to content

 #SBATCH --account=pi-[group]

-#SBATCH --ntasks-per-node=1 # num of tasker per node to drive the GPUs in the node
+#SBATCH --ntasks-per-node=1 # number of tasks per node to drive the GPUs in the node

 #SBATCH --cpus-per-task=1 # set this to the desired number of threads